Juniper/eda-apstra-project/readme.md

    - **Variables**: Provide any required input variables.
 4. Save and activate the rulebook.

+Example of Rulebook Activation can be reffered [here](./tests/images/rulebook-activation.png)

 ## Configuring SRIOV nodes

 ### 1. Applying SriovNetworkNodePolicy